Coccidia in Rabbits

 What is the treatment for coccidia?

-If your rabbit's diarrhea progresses to moderate to severe in intensity, your veterinarian will likely want to hospitalize your rabbit to provide supportive care until she is well enough to go home.
-Your veterinarian may also recommend treatment at your home with oral medications.
+Your veterinarian may also recommend treatment at your home with oral medication.
 During this time, it is essential that your rabbit continues to eat a healthy diet.
-If your rabbit is not eating, you will have to syringe-feed it to ensure it does not become dehydrated.
+If your rabbit is not eating, you must syringe-feed it to ensure it does not become dehydrated.

 Related Articles